 Dr. Geeta Persad outlines four types of super pollutants that play a significant role in the climate change equation.

-- Black Carbon and how it's different than carbon dioxide
+- Geeta explains what black carbon is and how it's different than carbon dioxide

-- Whether kids can still expect to see coal in their Christmas stockings
+- Colleen asks whether kids can still expect to see coal in their Christmas stockings

 - Opener (0:00-0:33)